 Getting the Most Out of Therapy

 Knowing how to 'do' therapy 'right' can be challenging.
-Everyone is unique, so therapy will look different depending on the person, the therapist, and the relationship between them.
+Everyone is unique, so therapy will look different depending on the person, the therapist, and the relationship.
 So, while there is no 'right way' to do therapy, some things can help you build trust with your therapist and enhance the overall experience so you can see lasting changes.

 Things to consider when starting therapy:

 1. Do you like your therapist?
 Don't choose just anybody.
 You may select a therapist because you've heard of their approach or you see that they have a lot of experience with the issues you want help with, but if you don't have any rapport with them when you first meet them, it might be better to look elsewhere.
-You will be doing some intimate and personal work, so you want to feel it’s a good fit from the onset.
+You will be doing intimate and personal work, so you want to feel it's a good fit.

 2. Expect resistance from yourself.
 Choosing to be in therapy is sending yourself the message that you want to face and work through your difficulties, and this can put you on high alert.
 Expect that parts of yourself will act up to protect you.
 Talk about the resistance that you feel with your therapist so you can work through it together.
 Resistance is part of the process but doesn't need to get in the way.